wehlutyk/thesis/content/2-brainscopypaste-1-intro.md

 The collection of works by @aunger_darwinizing_2000 [in particular @bloch_well-disposed_2000; and @kuper_if_2000] has shown how memetics cannot account for the levels of transformation culture undergoes as it is transmitted.
 @mesoudi_multiple_2008 discuss the uses of transmission chain experiments to test what dual inheritance theory can explain about cultural evolution.
-@morin_how_2013 and @miton_universal_2015, by carefully compiling a series of anthropological works, demonstrate how cognitive biases have influenced the evolution of cultural artifacts over several centuries.
+@morin_how_2013 and @miton_universal_2015, by carefully compiling a series of anthropological works, demonstrate how cognitive biases have influenced the evolution of cultural artefacts over several centuries.
 @kirby_cumulative_2008 and @cornish_systems_2013 have shown how evolutionary pressures lead to the emergence of structured and expressive artificial languages in simulations and laboratory experiments.
 Such transmission chain experiments have also been explored in non-human primates by @claidiere_cultural_2014.

-The theory of Epidemiology of Representations proposes a unifying framework for all these works by recasting them as questions of spread and transformation of representations: these are alternatively located in the mind ("mental representations" in Sperber's terminology), or in the outer world ("public representations") as expressions of mental representations in diverse cultural artifacts (pieces of text, utterances, pictures, building techniques, etc.).
+The theory of Epidemiology of Representations proposes a unifying framework for all these works by recasting them as questions of spread and transformation of representations: these are alternatively located in the mind ("mental representations" in Sperber's terminology), or in the outer world ("public representations") as expressions of mental representations in diverse cultural artefacts (pieces of text, utterances, pictures, building techniques, etc.).
-A human society is then modeled as a large dynamical system of people constantly interpreting public representations into mental representations, and producing new public representations based on what they have previously interpreted.
+A human society is then modelled as a large dynamical system of people constantly interpreting public representations into mental representations, and producing new public representations based on what they have previously interpreted.
 Two key points are that (a) transmission is not reliable (representations change significantly each time they are interpreted and produced anew, as opposed to e.g. memetics), and (b) the reciprocal influences of cognition and culture can be captured by studying the evolution of public representations themselves, which is what the above-cited studies are doing.

 The theory makes an additional strong hypothesis, which this paper focuses on: